dodona-edu/judge-html/README.md

 ### `DUMMY` values

 In a lot of cases you're going to want the students to write _something_ or to give _some value_ to an attribute, but you don't care what it is they write down.
-For that you can use the `DUMMY` keyword for attribute values and for text.
+For that you can use the `DUMMY` keyword for attribute values and for text in your `solution.html` file.

-## Teacher manual for **checklist mode** (evaluating with `evaluator.py` script) (Quick start quide)
+## Teacher manual for **checklist mode** (evaluating with `evaluator.py` script) (Quick start guide)

 > [Full documentation for **checklist mode**](/docs/)